The Center for Recurrent Pregnancy Loss

 Contact our helpful patient care coordinators to get started with your evaluation and treatment.
-The demand for appointments can be high at times, ask how you can start the evaluation with your primary care provider if the wait time is more than 4-6 weeks for your appointment.
+The demand for appointments can be high at times, ask how you can start the evaluation with your primary care provider.
 We are here to help!

 The first thing I put in my baby's baby book was a pasted in sheet of paper showing that we were pregnant, from PNWF.
 Below it I wrote, "Mom and Dad worked HARD for you."
 We deserve it even more, I say.
 Because the baby that comes from PNW Fertility and their crew of helpers is one loved baby.
 That is a pretty amazing legacy to be able to tell that kid someday.